ericchi00/ericchi00/README.md

 2/4: 80% done with Foundations; currently working on the Test Driven Development exercises

 2/8: 87% done.
 Completed rock paper scissors project with a GUI, and now starting on Project: Etch a Sketch!

+2/10: 89% done.
+Finished Project Etch a Sketch, took a while to get the .addEventListener logic to work.